Josuerx12/josuerx12/README.md

 ### Hi there 👋
 ## My name is Josue Carvalho.

-- 🔭 I’m currently working on IT Management
+- 🔭 I’m currently working on Back-end developer
-- 🌱 I’m currently learning more about AWS Services.
+- 🌱 I’m currently learning more about Domain Driven Design and clean architecture.
 - ⚡ Fun fact: I'm fascinated to look progress in my developer knowledges.

 ## Tools and Technologies